sefunmi4/qpp-lang/README.md

 qpp-run --use-psi demo.ir       # PsiQuantum
 ```

+By default the runtime executes on the CPU.
+Pass `--device GPU` to `qpp-run`
+to request GPU kernels when built with CUDA support.
+If CUDA is unavailable the
+tool falls back to the CPU implementation automatically.

 ### Open Tasks

 See [TODO.md](TODO.md) for current areas where help is welcome.
 Items marked